AlluguriSrikrishnateja/F2_DBMS/README.md

 # RESULT:

-Creating a student table and executing the DDL queries using SQL was successfully executed.
+The student table is created and the name is changed to according to the given question as the mystudent.